rawrmaan/restyped/README.md

 ## Benefits

-- **End to end typing.** Share request and response types between your client and server for ease of use and peace of mind
+- **End-to-end typing.** Share request and response types between your client and server for ease of use and peace of mind.
-- **Unopinionated.** Works with any new or existing REST API
+- **Unopinionated.** Works with any new or existing REST API.
-- **Universal.** Can support any server framework or REST client
+- **Universal.** Can support any server framework or REST client.
-- **Lightweight.** Client and server implementations add little or no code--It's Just Types™
+- **~~Lightweight~~ Weightless.** Client and server implementations add no runtime code--It's Just Types™.
-- **Use existing syntax.** Declare and call your routes the same way you always have
+- **Use existing syntax.** Declare and call your routes the same way you always have.
-- **Great for private APIs.** Keep API clients across your organization in sync with the latest changes
+- **Great for private APIs.** Keep API clients across your organization in sync with the latest changes.
-- **Great for public APIs.** Create a RESTyped definition so TypeScript users can consume your API fully typed
+- **Great for public APIs.** Create a RESTyped definition so TypeScript users can consume your API fully typed.
-- **Easy to learn and use.** Start using RESTyped in less than one minute per route
+- **Easy to learn and use.** Start using RESTyped in less than one minute per route.

 ## How to use it